 Leadership Adventure Gap Semester

 - Gain mastery in outdoor skills like backpacking, mountain biking, mountaineering, rock climbing, whitewater kayaking, and canoeing

 - Take a wilderness first responder medical course and lifeguarding course

-- Participate in local and meaningful service projects
+- Participate in local and meaningful service projects (fall only)

-- Improve essential and pragmatic, hands-on life skills
+- Improve essential and pragmatic, hands-on life skills (fall only)

 LAS will emphasize non-cognitive skills like leadership, communication, collaboration, and community-building—skills necessary to succeed in today’s world.
 These will be woven naturally and intentionally into the entire gap semester as an excellent complement to the higher education experience.

 - To offer fun and exciting outdoor adventures that help young people gain life skills and a greater sense of self.